layer-3/docs/docs/legacy/resources/tokenomics.md

 ## **Token Utility**[**​**](https://www.yellow.org/docs/litepaper/yellow-token#token-usage)

 We are committed to giving our token simple yet effective utility right out of the gate.
-Over time we intend to broaden the use of $YELLOW with our partners and more.&#x20;
+Over time we intend to broaden the use of $YELLOW with our partners and more.